FairJudge: An Adaptive, Debiased, and Consistent LLM-as-a-Judge: Conclusion

 \section{Conclusion}

-We presents FairJudge, a unified framework for LLM-as-a-Judge that mitigates evaluation bias and improves cross-mode consistency through structured data construction and staged training.
-Experimental results show that FairJudge achieves more stable and reliable automatic judgments across multiple benchmarks, while maintaining strong multimodal generalization and efficient inference, providing a practical solution for trustworthy automated evaluation.
+We present FairJudge, a unified framework for LLM-as-a-Judge that mitigates evaluation bias and improves cross-mode consistency through structured data construction and staged training.
+Experimental results show that FairJudge achieves more stable and reliable automatic judgments across multiple benchmarks, while maintaining strong multimodal generalization and efficient inference.

+Despite these gains, our evaluation does not exhaustively cover all possible rubrics, domains, or subtle bias types.
+FairJudge-Benchmark-1K is instance-disjoint from the training data but remains aligned with the same data construction pipeline, and larger-backbone training is left for future work.
+We therefore view FairJudge as a practical step toward more reliable automated evaluation, rather than a complete solution to all LLM-as-a-Judge reliability issues.